 – American Songwriter Magazine

 - Named one of Rolling Stone Magazine’s “10 Artists You Need to Know”

-- Only independent artists invited to play the Grand Ole Opry more than thirty times (debuted June, 2011).
+- Only independent artists invited to play the Grand Ole Opry more than forty times (debuted June, 2011).

-- Have performed at festivals including Bonnaroo Music + Arts, SXSW (where they were selected as one of the festival’s top acts by NPR’s Ann Powers, Americana Music Association’s Americana Fest, Country Music Association’s CMA Festival & Fan Fair, Rochester International Jazz Festival, Pickathon, Strawberry Music Festival, Four Corners Folk Festival, MerleFest and more.
+- Have performed at festivals including Bonnaroo Music + Arts, New Orleans Jazz Festival, Stagecoach, SXSW (where they were selected as one of the festival’s top acts by NPR’s Ann Powers, Americana Music Association’s Americana Fest, Country Music Association’s CMA Festival & Fan Fair, Rochester International Jazz Festival, Pickathon, Strawberry Music Festival, Four Corners Folk Festival, MerleFest and more.